INSTRUCTIONS TO CONTRIBUTORS

 It is mandatory and important that the authors declare all the above-mentioned statements to avoid un-submission of the manuscript.
 These declarations ensure ethical publication publication of the manuscript.
 JCPR expects from all the authors of manuscripts to read these practices involving transparency and integrity in the guidelines from the webpage of www. camelsandcamelids.com in the Instructions to Contributors section.

-Initial Checks: The JCPR staff and in-house editorial team perform an initial quality check to identify potential issues such as:
+The JCPR staff and in-house editorial team perform an initial quality check to identify potential issues such as:

 Submissions may be returned to authors for changes or clarifications at this stage.

-Editorial Review: After completing internal checks, each new submission is assigned to an Academic Editor (Usually Editor in Chief) with relevant subject matter expert.
+After completing internal checks, each new submission is assigned to an Academic Editor (Usually Editor in Chief) with relevant subject matter expert.
 The editor reviews the manuscript against our publication criteria and determines whether reviews from additional experts are required to evaluate the manuscript.
 The Editor in Chief decides about further handling of the manuscript by usually a member of the Editorial Board of JCPR, but occasionally a Guest Editor is invited to serve instead.

-Peer Review: The Editor in Chief selects reviewers, whether internal or external, based on expertise, publication history, and past reviews, and invites them to provide feedback on the manuscript.
+The Editor in Chief selects reviewers, whether internal or external, based on expertise, publication history, and past reviews, and invites them to provide feedback on the manuscript.
 After agreeing to review, external peer reviewers typically have 10 days to submit their review.
 The journal office will follow up with late reviewers and keep you informed if there are any delays.
 JCPR uses single-blind peer review policy.
 Reviewers remain anonymous in our submission system.

-Editorial Decisions: The handling Academic Editor (Editor in Chief) or member of the editorial board makes the final decision on each manuscript.
+The Editor first assesses the suitability of submitted manuscripts for the journal.
+The Editor initiates and oversees the peer review process, ensuring the scientific quality of papers.
+Based on the reviewers' reports and the Editor's own assessment, they make the final decision on acceptance (with or without revisions) or rejection.
+The handling Academic Editor (Editor in Chief) or member of the editorial board makes the final decision on each manuscript.
 The time to render a first decision usually takes 2-4 weeks, but times vary depending on how long it takes for the editor to receive and assess reviews.
-The Editor in Chief considers reviewer feedback and their own evaluation of the manuscript in order to reach a decision.
-The following decision types are available:
+Decisions are communicated to the corresponding author in a formal letter, along with reviewer feedback and any other requirements from the journal office.

 If the editor feels that your manuscript has the potential to be published, but requires changes, you’ll be invited to revise it.
 Usually authors are asked to resubmit the revised manuscript for both a major or a minor revision with in 4 weeks.